 Lots range from high value fine furniture and painting to moderately priced pieces which provide those simple finishing touches; a Victorian tapestry covered chair valued at £1,200-1,800 is broad enough to seat two – ideal for intimate conversations at dinner parties.

 "Good interior decoration is about balance, and listening to what the house says to you - it is also essential to appreciate the difference between 'front of house' and 'back of house'.
 Country houses have their own hierarchy of rooms, which should be reflected in the way they are furnished." explains Giles, "A simple painted chair and a bunch of cowslips in a back hall can be just as effective as an old needlework armchair and a fine portrait in a drawing room."

 The collection offered at Bonhams is to be sold to fund Giles's latest project – refurbishing a dilapidated old villa in the South of France overlooking the sea near Saint Tropez.
-He comments; "Although I love many of these pieces - it has been a labor of love to assemble them - it is time for a new chapter.
+He comments; "Although I love many of these pieces - it has been a labour of love to assemble them - it is time for a new chapter.
 I hope they will now find new owners who will appreciate them as much as I have."

 The Old Rectory near Canterbury will be offered for sale in spring 2014.

 NOTES FOR EDITORS